Have a bellissima bank holiday packed with pizza, pasta and Poretti

 Let's be honest, what we really wanna indulge in is some cacio e pepe and a couple of limoncellos.
 Salvi's know best when it comes to food and booze, so the line-up is pretty lovable.

 If we're talking chefs, expect to see the UK rep for Parmigiano Reggiano (and Jamie Oliver's mate), Gennaro Contaldo, the celeb chef Aldo Zilli fresh from This Morning and Celebrity Masterchef, and Great British Bake Off 2021 winner Giuseppe Dell'Anno.
-The list wouldn't be complete without the Salvi's mastermind Maurizio Cecco as well, of course.
+Carmela Sereno Hayes is also making an appearance, and the list wouldn't be complete without the Salvi's father-daughter duo Maurizio and Sienna Cecco, of course.

-Queen of pasta in all its forms, Carmela Sereno Hayes, will be making a return with pasta workshops and chats all weekend long, there's an exciting mystery photography exhibition that "cannot yet be talked about in detail", and if you're bringing the bambinos, there's loads of family-friendly fun to be had in the gardens too.
+Queen of pasta in all its forms, Carmela Sereno Hayes, will be making a return with pasta workshops and chats all weekend long, there's an exciting mystery photography exhibition that "cannot yet be talked about in detail", and if you're bringing the bambinos, there's loads of family-friendly fun to be had in the gardens too with a Let's Grow Allotment.

 Final Festa fine print